 Recent automatic transmissions are one of the most complicated and technologically-advanced components on your vehicle.
-Some of them are so well-built and versatile, they can be found on a variety of different vehicles.
+Some of them are so well-built and versatile.
+They can be found on a variety of different vehicles.
 The ZF 8HP eight-speed transmission, for example, is used on the Ram 1500, the Aston Martin DBS Superleggera, the Toyota Supra, the BMW M5, the Grand Cherokee Trackhawk, and even the legendary Rolls-Royce Phantom.
-Wondering how can the same gearbox be suitable for such different vehicles at the same time?
+Are you wondering how the same gearbox can be suitable for such different vehicles at the same time?
 It’s all thanks to their transmission control module and their model-specific programming.

 The TCM is the component dictating how a transmission behaves and how great it will perform under certain conditions.
 But what happens when a component as vital as the transmission control module goes bad?
-In this article, we will aim to explain how TCM work, the most probable cause of TCM failures as well as to demonstrate the most common symptoms of a faulty transmission control module.
+In this article, we will aim to explain how TCM works, the most probable cause of TCM failures, and demonstrate the most common symptoms of a faulty transmission control module.

-The TCM is the unit controlling everything related with the transmission on your vehicle.
-The transmission control module is made of a processor, a memory and input and output circuits.
+The TCM is the unit controlling everything related to the transmission on your vehicle.
+The transmission control module is made of a processor, a memory, and input and output circuits.

-The processor is the component used to process the information received by the different sensors positioned on the transmission such as the input shaft, output shaft, temperature and oil pressure sensors.
-The memory, on the other hand, is where the mapping data informing the processor of how to react and which valve should be opened or closed on a given situation is stored.
-The input circuits are used to convert the signals received by the transmission sensors into readable data for the processor while the output circuits send back actionable signals to various actuators.
+The processor is used to process the information received by the different sensors positioned on the transmission, such as the input shaft, output shaft, temperature, and oil pressure sensors.
+On the other hand, the memory is where the mapping data informing the processor of how to react and which valve should be opened or closed in a given situation is stored.
+The input circuits are used to convert the transmission sensors’ signals into readable data for the processor.
+In contrast, the output circuits send back actionable signals to various actuators.

-To put it simply, input sensors take in the data and send it to the processor.
-The memory tells the processor what to do with it and the processor then sends it back to the transmission using the output circuits.
+Simply put, input sensors take in the data and send it to the processor.
+The memory tells the processor what to do with it, and the processor then sends it back to the transmission using the output circuits.

-Since the transmission completely relies on the commands of the TCM to operate properly, any faulty component inside the transmission control module will inevitably have an impact on how the transmission behaves.
-Here’s a list of some of the most common symptoms that the TCM on your car may be faulty and some of the probable causes of the failure.
+Since the transmission completely relies on the TCM commands to operate properly, any faulty component inside the transmission control module will inevitably have an impact on how the transmission behaves.
+Here’s a list of some of the most common symptoms that the TCM on your car may be faulty and some of the failure’s probable causes.

-While this can be related to multiple other malfunctions like a low transmission fluid level or a faulty speed sensor, if the input or output circuits are burned, the signal coming from the sensors will stop reaching the processor.
-When this happens, the processor will have no idea what speed the car is going at and will consequently stop shifting gears altogether.
+While this can be related to multiple other malfunctions like a low transmission fluid level or a faulty speed sensor, if the input or output circuits are burned, the sensors’ signal will stop reaching the processor.
+When this happens, the processor will have no idea what speed the car is going and will consequently stop shifting gears altogether.

 Another probable cause is if the input circuits have an internal short.
 The signal coming from the output shaft sensor might be delayed, causing the processor to react later than expected.
 If the processor takes a couple of seconds more to send the signal to shift back to the transmission, it will obviously delay the time required to switch gears and will create late gear changes happening at a higher rpm than they should.